Business groups sue to block higher minimum wage, sick leave in Missouri

 Business groups have challenged a Missouri constitutional amendment that increases the state’s minimum wage and gives more workers access to paid sick leave.

 Voters passed Proposition A with 57% approval in November.
-It raises the minimum wage in the state to $15 an hour and ties future increases to inflation, and gives more workers in the state paid sick leave.
+It raises the minimum wage in the state to $15 an hour, tying future increases to inflation, and gives more workers paid sick leave.

 The Board of State Canvassers certified the results of the election on Thursday.
 The groups, including the state’s chamber of commerce, the Missouri Grocers Association and the National Federation of Independent Businesses, filed suit the next day.